-Any of these symptoms could be an indication of TSS, though an individual may not experience all of them.
-If an individual is using tampons and has any of these symptoms, they should:
+Any of these symptoms could be an indication of TSS, though a woman may not experience all of them.
+If a woman is using tampons and has any of these symptoms, she should:

-- Remove the tampon immediately and contact their doctor. - Tell the doctor they have been using tampons and are concerned about TSS.
+- ✤ Remove the tampon immediately and contact her doctor. - Tell the doctor she has been using tampons and is concerned about TSS.